What Bugs Eat Magnolia Trees?

 Scale Insects

-Scale are some of the most unpleasant pests of magnolia.
-There is a variety of these insects and some of them are very hard to control.
+Scale is one of the most unpleasant pests of magnolia.
+There is a variety of these insects, some of which are very hard to control.

 They have a pretty strong defense in the form of a white covering.
-Under this covering, they are not afraid of being sprayed with various chemicals.
+Under this covering, they do not fear being sprayed with various chemicals.

 They can usually be found on the branches and leaves of the magnolia tree.
-They insert their elongated mouth into the tissues of the tree and feed on the sap from it.
+They insert their elongated mouth into the tree’s tissues and feed on sap.
 As a result of their activity, the lower leaves turn black because of the liquid they secrete.

 Treatment: